The Ribbon, Sydney

-The Ribbon is a hotel, apartment building, retail store and movie theatre located in Darling Harbour, Sydney.
-It contains the W Sydney hotel and IMAX Sydney, the third-largest operating movie theatre screen in the world.
-The building is named The Ribbon due to its unusual ribbon-like appearance.
+The Ribbon is a mixed-use building in Darling Harbour, Sydney, comprising a hotel, residential apartments, retail and movie theatre.
+Namely, it contains the W Sydney Hotel and IMAX Sydney; which is the third-largest operating movie theatre screen in the world.
+The building is named The Ribbon due to its unique ribbon-like appearance.
 On its northern and southern sides, the building is flanked by two carriageways of the Western Distributor.

 History

-The Ribbon is built upon the site of the old IMAX theatre which was built in 1996 and was demolished after closing in 2016.
+The Ribbon is built upon the site of the original IMAX Sydney theatre which was completed in 1996 before being demolished for redevelopment in 2016.